rerun-io/rerun/README.md

 [![MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rerun-io/rerun/blob/master/LICENSE-MIT)
 [![Apache](https://img.shields.io/badge/license-Apache-blue.svg)](https://github.com/rerun-io/rerun/blob/master/LICENSE-APACHE)

-This repository contains the Rerun log SDK, server, and viewer.
+Rerun is visualization infrastructure for computer vision.

+This repository contains the Rerun SDK and Rerun Viewer.
+Use the SDK (currently Python only) to log rich data that is streamed to the viewer, where it is visualized live or after the fact.

 # For our users
 We don't have any pre-built binaries yet, so you need to build Rerun from source.
 There is some setup involved, but most of it should be pretty painless.